 Financial Asset Management Systems Phone Harassment?

 Does it seem like the phone wouldn’t stop ringing?
 Are you being constantly hounded with calls and messages from Financial Asset Management Systems?
 This is probably because you owe a debt and are being contacted by a debt collection agency.
 Debt collection agencies task themselves with collecting third party debt and often go to extreme measures in order to do so, hence the unending and frustrating calls.
 People who have been there will tell you that being in debt can be vexing and might even be the source of many sleepless nights.
 However, remember to always maintain your cool when dealing with a debt collector and try not to engage them in a verbal battle.
+It is also important to learn about your rights and options when dealing with debt collectors, so you can make informed decisions.

 You probably didn’t know that there are Federal laws that protect consumers like you from being harassed and treated unfairly, they also ensure that your human rights are not violated by debt collectors while trying to recover a debt.
 These laws are called the Fair Debt Collection Practices Act (FDCPA).
 Are you wondering why Financial Asset Management Systems is contacting you over your unpaid debt when you have no memory of ever owing them?
 This is because they have purchased your debt from the creditor who you initially owe and as a debt collection agency, they are trying to get you to pay up.
-It is important to note that not all types of debt are covered by the FDCPA.
+It is important to note that not every type of debt is covered by the FDCPA.
 Businesses in debt or individuals who take business loans are not covered, however personal, household, medical and student loans are.

 What is a debt collector expected to do while trying to collect a debt?

 1. Contact you: Debt collection agencies are allowed to contact you.
 However, they are required to provide: the name of the creditor, the amount you owe, and the name of the collection agency in charge of recovering that debt.
+There are several things debt collectors must consider when collecting a debt, such as ensuring all communications comply with legal requirements and accurately representing the debt.

 2. Report you to the credit bureau for excessive delay in payment and delinquency, this can affect your credit score.